INFLECT-DGNN: Influencer Prediction with Dynamic Graph Neural Networks: Discussion

-When comparing two types of GNNs, the GIN encoder emerges as the clear winner in both GNN-RNN and static GNN model types.
-This is due to its ability to be trained in less time and with less energy, while consistently outperforming the GAT in terms of detection performance.
-The superiority of GIN may be attributed to the complex network structures we are dealing with: GINs are universal and invariant to the graph structure, whereas GATs are more sensitive to the structure of the graph, which can be disadvantageous for complex dynamic networks.
-This result illustrates a trade-off between complexity and performance: the increased complexity of GATs is not justified by a relatively low performance gain.

-Another insight is that for inductive learning, the GNN component plays a more important role than the network dynamics, especially in the case of the GIN encoder: the AUC and AUPRC metrics for the models containing a GNN encoder are on average higher than for non-GNN dynamic models.
-Nevertheless, dynamics of the network play a crucial role and must be captured: the best results are obtained with GNNs and RNN are utilized together.
+When comparing the two types of GNNs, the GIN encoder emerges as the clear winner in both GNN-RNN and static GNN model types due to its ability to be trained in less time and with fewer $CO_2$ emissions, while consistently outperforming the GAT in terms of detection performance.
+This superiority can be attributed to the complex network structures we are dealing with: GINs are universal and invariant to the graph structure, whereas GATs are more sensitive to it, which is disadvantageous for complex dynamic networks.
+This illustrates a trade-off between complexity and performance: the increased complexity of GATs is not justified by a relatively small performance gain.
+Moreover, in the realm of inductive learning, the importance of the GNN component surpasses that of network dynamics.
+This is particularly true in the context of the GIN encoder, where models incorporating a GNN encoder consistently exhibit superior AUC and AUPRC values compared to non-GNN dynamic models.
+Nonetheless, network dynamics play a crucial role and must be captured: the best results are obtained when GNNs and RNNs are coupled as a single model.
+Given the time and $CO_2$ emissions of the GIN-RNN models, they are also the best candidates for production use: on average, they are the fastest to train with the least carbon footprint.
+Given the rising cost of energy, this is an important advantage of these models.

-Regarding profit-driven decision making, the applicability of the model relies heavily both on the costs required to contact a customer as well as on the value of the reward offered to the referrer.
-According to Rui \& Feick (2007), this reward should be non-zero, and the model is found to be useful in cases with smaller contact/reward costs and higher probabilities of not referring without being targeted \citep{ryu2007penny}.
-As the company can only influencer contact/reward costs, those should be kept as low as possible.
-However, as there is a positive relationship between a reward size and a referral likelihood as found by Rui \& Feick (2007), a trade-off between the two should be also taken into account.
-We leave a more sophisticated modeling of reward likelihood for future research.
+The profit framework highlights the targeting advantages that the proposed models, particularly the GIN-GRU model, can provide.
+The experiments illustrate that the applicability of the model depends heavily on both the costs of contacting a customer and the value of the reward offered to the referrer.
+According to \cite{ryu2007penny}, this reward should be non-zero, and the model is found to be useful in cases with lower contact/reward costs and higher probabilities of not referring without being targeted.
+Since the company can only influence the contact/reward costs, they should be kept as low as possible.
+However, since there is a positive relationship between a reward size and a referral likelihood \citep{ryu2007penny}, a trade-off between the two should also be considered (see future research directions in Section \ref{conclusion}).